MariaPalfi/gwcosmo_coasting/README.md

 This method needs GW posterior samples, GW skymap and a galaxy catalogue.
 It can take into account non-uniform catalogue and makes full use of GW data.

 It is recommended to use a cluster for this method to parallelise the analysis, otherwise it is very time consuming.
-Here, we only present how to generate and use a DAG for the pixelated method, but you can use your own computer and follow the steps described on the [**gwcosmo** website](https://git.ligo.org/lscsoft/gwcosmo/-/tree/v1.0.0?ref_type=tags).
+Here, we only present how to generate and use a DAG for the pixelated method, although you can run the `gwcosmo_coasting_single_posterior`  command with `--method pixel`.